fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADDevice.md

 ```

 ### -DisplayName
-Specifies the display name of the new device.
+The display name of the new device

 ```yaml
 Type: String